Board of Directors

 She joined the Acacia Network Family as a Board Member in 1997.
 For more than two decades, she has been a member of, and held Officer positions on the Board of Directors of many of the entities that operate under the Acacia Tree.
 In 2018, she was elected Chairwoman of the Acacia Network Board of Directors.

 A graduate of The City College of New York (CUNY) and New York Law School, Ms. Villa-Lugo is admitted to practice law in New York State as well as The Supreme Court of the United States.
-She has served as Court Attorney to several Judges in the Civil Court of the City of New York, Bronx County, for over 20 years.
-In addition to practicing law, Ms. Villa-Lugo has worked extensively in the areas of social and housing services for several non-profit organizations.
+She recently retired after serving as Court Attorney to several Judges in the Civil Court of the City of New York, Bronx County, for over 20 years.
+In addition to practicing law, Ms. Villa-Lugo worked extensively in the areas of social and housing services for several non-profit organizations.

 Henry Comas, Vice Chair

 Henry Comas, a lifelong resident of East Harlem, is dedicated to improving living conditions in his community through his work in housing, economic development, disaster preparedness and community service.
-He serves as the Vice Chair of the Acacia Network Inc. Board of Directors, and Chairman of Branch 4 – Acacia Network Housing, Inc.
+He serves as the Vice Chairman of the Acacia Network Board of Directors.

 He holds certifications as a FEMA Master Professional Continuity Practitioner Level I & II (MPCP), FEMA Master Exercise Practitioner (MEP), International Association of Emergency Managers (CEM®), New Jersey Emergency Manager (NJEM®) and Military Housing Specialist Certification (MHS®).